bgoonz/docs-collection/github/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site.md

 ---
 title: Changing the visibility of your GitHub Pages site
 intro: You can manage access control for your project site by publishing the site publicly or privately.
-product: '{% data reusables.gated-features.private-pages %}'
+product: "{% data reusables.gated-features.private-pages %}"
 versions:
-  fpt: '*'
+  fpt: "*"
-permissions: 'People with admin permissions for a repository can change the visibility of a {% data variables.product.prodname_pages %} site.'
+permissions: "People with admin permissions for a repository can change the visibility of a {% data variables.product.prodname_pages %} site."
 redirect_from:
   - /github/working-with-github-pages/changing-the-visibility-of-your-github-pages-site
 shortTitle: Change visibility of site